Whether you have been struggling to conceive naturally, or you simply want to understand more about your fertility, we provide fertility tests.

 The ovarian assessment we carry out helps us decide the best option of fertility treatment for you.
 Fertility blood tests are taken and analysed for Anti-Mullerian Hormone (AMH), which helps us to assess your potential reaction to stimulating drugs, and predict how many eggs we might be able to collect.
 We also perform a trans-vaginal ultrasound, done at any stage of your menstrual cycle, which enables us to look closely and identify:

-The Anti-Mullerian Hormone (AMH) is produced by the supporting cells around the eggs in the ovary and is the best single indicator of responses to fertility drugs.
+Fertility hormone test: Anti-Mullerian Hormone (AMH) is produced by the supporting cells around the eggs in the ovary and is the best single indicator of responses to fertility drugs.
 As you age and the number of eggs in your ovaries falls, we see a decrease in the level of AMH in your blood.
-Measuring it is a good way to get an indication of your ovarian reserve and AMH levels fall rapidly after the age of about 40.
+Measuring it is a good way to get an indication of your ovarian reserve.
+AMH levels fall rapidly after the age of about 40.
 The levels of AMH in the blood don’t change across your cycle, so we can do this test on any day.

 Making the decision to start trying for a baby can be life-changing.
 However, if you and your partner are trying to conceive naturally but haven’t been able to, you may start to wonder if you should undergo fertility testing.
 We recommend that it is time to check with a doctor if you have had regular, unprotected intercourse for 12 months without conception.